-Judicial outcomes generally have been pro-buyer as well.
-The Supreme Court addressed a joint purchasing cooperative in Northwest Wholesale Stationers v.
-Pacific Stationery & Printing Co.
-The Court upheld the arrangement by pointing to "economies of scale in both the purchase and warehousing of wholesale supplies."
-Notably, while scale economies in warehousing are traditionally cognizable efficiencies from any perspective, "economies of scale in purchase" sounds much more like a simple aggregation of buying power-power that, on the selling side, would count against, not in favor, of the arrangement.
-Several lower court cases uphold joint buying arrangements on similar reasoning.
-At least in the absence of a large share of the market in issue, the cases are consistent in this respect.
+in purchase" sounds much more like a simple aggregation of buying power - power that, on the selling side, would count against, not in favor, of the arrangement.
+Several lower court cases uphold joint buying arrangements on similar reasoning.22 At least in the absence of a large share of the market in issue, the cases are consistent in this respect.

 This is not to say that all buyer combinations are benign.
-Notwithstanding Northwest Wholesale and the breadth of the agencies' Health Care Statements, it is clear that some collective buyer agreements are subject to per se condemnation.
-Thus, in Mandeville Island Farms, Inc. v.
-American Crystal Sugar Co., the Supreme Court condemned, per se, an agreement to fix buy-side prices among three sugar refiners that comprised roughly the entire market collectively.
+Notwithstanding Northwest Wholesale and the breadth of the agencies' Health Care statement, it is clear that some collective buyer agreements are subject to per se condemnation.
+Thus, in Mandeville Island Farms v.
+American Crystal Sugar Co.,23 the Supreme Court condemned, per se, an agreement to fix buy-side prices among three sugar refiners that comprised roughly the entire market collectively.
 Similarly, in National Macaroni Manufacturers Association v.
-FTC, an agreement among the largest sellers of macaroni to limit the amount of higher-quality (and higher-priced) durum wheat they purchased-allowing them to substitute lower-quality wheat in the finished macaroni-was also held
+FTC,24 an agreement among the largest sellers of macaroni to limit the amount of higher-quality (and high-priced) durum wheat they purchased - allowing them to substitute lower-quality wheat in the finished macaroni - was also held illegal per se.
+And agreements by auction participants to set agreed-upon bid prices have been prosecuted criminally.25